 1.6 Are there any particular rules about funding litigation in your jurisdiction?
-Are contingency fee/conditional fee arrangements permissible?
-What are the rules pertaining to security for costs?
+Are claimants and defendants permitted to enter into contingency fee arrangements and conditional fee arrangements?

 Contingent fee agreements are permitted except in criminal matters and domestic relations matters.
 CT R RPC Rule 1.5.
-Any contingent fee arrangements must be in writing signed by the client and must state how the fee is to be determined.
+Any contingent fee arrangements must be in writing, signed by the client and must state how the fee is to be determined.
 CT R RPC Rule 1.5.

-In certain limited cases, such as where a prevailing defendant would be entitled to receive costs or where a plaintiff seeks a prejudgment remedy, the court may order that plaintiff provide a bond.
+In certain limited cases, such as where a plaintiff seeks a prejudgment remedy ("PJR"), the court may order that the plaintiff provide a bond.
 See, e.g., Conn.
-Gen. Stat. §§ 52-186, 52-278d.
-A party appealing a decision may also be required to provide a bond.
-See, e.g., Practice Book 63-5 (appellee may move for security for costs).
+Gen. Stat. § 52-278d.

 1.7 Are there any constraints to assigning a claim or cause of action in your jurisdiction?
-Is it permissible for a non-party to litigation proceedings to finance those proceedings?
+Is it permissible for a non party to litigation proceedings to finance those proceedings?

 Connecticut courts have continued to evolve their position with respect to the assignability of particular claims.
 It is clear that contract claims are freely assignable (Rumbin v.
 Utica Mut.
 Ins.
 Co., 254 Conn.
-259 (2000)), while tort claims based on personal injury are not assignable.
-Gurski v.
+259 (2000)), while tort claims based on personal injury are not assignable (Gurski v.
 Rosenblum & Filan, LLC, 276 Conn.
-257 (2005).
+257 (2005)).